Updated: August 26, 2022.

 - Largest Contentful Paint (LCP): Loading speed and responsiveness of the website.

 - First Input Delay (FID): Interactivity and usability of the website.
+UPDATE: FID may be replaced with a new experimental metric, Interaction to Next Paint (INP).

 - Cumulative Layout Shift (CLS): How visually stable the website and the individual web pages are.